Nara Dreamland: Attractions

-Other rides included a carousel, a Mad Tea Party-styled ride, a haunted maze, a small powered coaster, a Jungle Cruise-styled ride, and a log flume.
+Other rides included a carousel, a Mad Tea Party–styled ride, a haunted maze, a small powered coaster, a Jungle Cruise-styled ride, and a log flume.

-Popularity with urban explorers
+Popularity with urban explorers and Defunctland

-Nara Dreamland was a popular destination for haikyoists, or urban explorers.
+After its closure and before its demolition (between September 2006 and September 2016), Nara Dreamland was a popular destination for haikyoists, or urban explorers.
+Some people who visited the abandoned park left graffiti on some of the park's walls and attractions, such as the monorail.
+Others even took some of the park's character statues and placed them on broken attractions in sinister positions.

 Additionally, many have reported hearing strange noises near the park's boats.
 Some speculate that it may have been caused by a running water pump or a type of bull frog.

+In 2018, the YouTube series Defunctland released a video covering the history of Nara Dreamland.